ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

     * When the documents arrive at the orchestrator machine those with values not greater than 30 are filtered out.

-{PANEL/}

-{PANEL: Querying Map Reduce Indexes}

-Map reduce indexes will reduce the query results **twice**: first on each shard, and then again by the orchestrator after it collects the results from the shards.
-As described below, this may change queries behavior and results.

 ## Projection

 [Loading a document within a map-reduce projection](../indexes/querying/projections#example-viii---projection-using-a-loaded-document)